With so many bonus sign-up rewards cards out there, it becomes difficult to decide when it’s time to dump your old card for a new one

 Dear Cashing In,

-rewards, but yet do not monitor their value.
+One of the most damaging things rewards credit cardholders do is to apply for a card, get involved in earning and using the rewards, but yet do not monitor their value.
 My general rule is to review my rewards cards every two years.

 Here are some basic guidelines to consider when deciding to dump a rewards card:

 1) You find yourself unable or challenged to use the current rewards you have earned.
 If the types of rewards you are trying to use just don’t seem to be available when it is most convenient for you, then perhaps you are in the wrong program and another might better suit your needs.

 2) You’ve changed your lifestyle and the types of rewards you enjoyed in the past are no longer relevant.
 Here’s an example: While everyone used to fawn over earning frequent flier miles to circle the globe, any number of travelers have been-there-and-done-that and are now looking for experiential rewards that are not focused on travel.
 Yes, there are weary travelers out there who would be enticed to use their miles to stay home.

 3) Rule and term changes by the issuing bank no longer make the rewards card the bonus financial instrument it once was.
 Examples include: If the bank increased the foreign transaction fees on international purchases, altered your interest rate by more than 1.5 percent or lowered your credit limit.
 These are all factors that may make changing a rewards card a smart financial decision, and not at all tied into the actual rewards themselves.

 4) There just happens to be a better card in the market now that just wasn’t there when you first applied for your current rewards card.
 Let’s face it, times change and offers change.
 These are all factors that bring new products to the market.
 It does pay to be aware of what’s new out there.
 It’s unfortunate, but I know far too many people who, when asked why they have the current rewards card they have, can only say, “because it’s what I’ve always had.”